LukeMathWalker/LukeMathWalker/README.md

 ### Ciao! ✋

 I am a mathematician turned Machine Learning Engineer turned Software Engineer.
-I was born and raised in in Rome (Italy 🇮🇹), but I spent 6 years in London's (UK 🇬🇧) tech scene.
+I was born and raised in Rome (Italy 🇮🇹), but I spent six years in London's (UK 🇬🇧) tech scene.

 ### Writing ✍️
-- 💬 I blog fairly regularly on [A Learning Journal](https://lpalmieri.com).
+- 💬 I regularly blog on [A Learning Journal](https://lpalmieri.com).
 You can [subscribe to my newsletter](https://www.lpalmieri.com/subscribe/) to be notified when new content is published.
 - 📕 I'm the author of:
   - [Zero To Production In Rust](https://zero2prod.com), a hands-on introduction to backend development in Rust.
   - [100 exercises to learn Rust](https://rust-exercises.com), a learn-by-doing introduction to the Rust programming language.